 Total number of hours for program: 120-128.

-Students seeking admission to the Elementary Education Program must declare their major, declare their second academic concentration and earn and maintain a 2.75 cumulative GPA before being admitted.
-In order to be admitted students must complete an application for admission in EDCI 201 and achieve minimum required scores in Reading, Writing and Mathematics on PRAXIS I. Students will also complete a personality trait survey in EDCI 201, which will be viewed prior to admission (see Admission to Teacher Education Program).
-Students admitted to the program must maintain a 2.75 GPA or better to continue in the program.
-In addition to courses in the professional education sequence and courses in the major, Elementary Education teacher candidates must earn a C or better in the following courses: EDCI 201, ENGL 101, 202 and all courses in major.
-If a student’s overall GPA falls below 2.75 the student will be removed from the program and must improve the GPA and reapply for admission.
-If a student receives an F in any course in the professional education sequence or major, the student must retake the course when it is offered and earn a grade C or better.
+Elementary Education teacher candidates must earn a C or better in all major and professional education sequence courses, as well as ENGL 101 and ENGL 202.
+In addition, teacher candidates must maintain a 2.75 overall GPA.
+A student who falls below the 2.75 GPA threshold will be removed from the program and must improve the GPA and reapply for admission to continue in the program.
+If a student receives an C- or lower in any course in the professional education sequence or major, the student must retake the course when it is offered and earn a grade of C or better.
 If a student fails any required major course twice, the student is withdrawn from the major.
-If a student does not successfully complete internship they may be withdrawn from the program and will be ineligible for licensure.
+If a student does not successfully complete internship, they may be withdrawn from the program and will be ineligible for licensure.

 All students must complete a total of 120-128 hours depending upon SAC including:

-- Liberal Studies (42 hours including 3 hours of Freshman Seminar)*
+- Liberal Studies (42 hours including three hours of Freshman Seminar)*

 - Second Academic Concentration (18 hours)*

 - Professional Education Sequence (27 hours)